MariiaIngersoll/Worldly-Chronicles/README.md

 - **Filter Posts by Location**: Filter and retrieve travel posts based on the location where the travel experience took place.

+## Prerequisites
+Before you start, ensure you have the following prerequisites installed:

+Node.js: You'll need Node.js to manage the client-side of the application.
+You can download it from nodejs.org.

+Python: The server-side of the application uses Python.
+Ensure you have Python installed.

+Pipenv: Pipenv is used to manage Python dependencies.
+You can install it via pip: pip install pipenv

 ## Installation
 1. Clone the repository
 2. Navigate to the project directory and then into the server directory
 3. Install the server-side dependencies using pipenv install and activate the virtual environment using pipenv shell
-4. Run python app.py for port 5555
+4. Run python app.py
 5. In another terminal, navigate to the project directory and then into the client directory
 6. Run npm install
-7. Run npm start for port 3000
+7. Run npm start

 ## Contributing